RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 In addition it provides a tool to analyze previous focus runs offline e.g. in order to create a temperature model.

 The method to find the focus is straight forward.
-Acquire a set of images and determine FWHM using ``SExtractor``.
-The position of the minimum FWHM, derived from the fitted function, is the focus.
+Acquire a set of images at different focuser positions  and  determine FWHM and optionally source's maximum flux using ``SExtractor``.
+In the simplest case the position of the minimum FWHM, derived from the fitted function, is the focus.

+Optionally an independent fit to the sum of the flux of sextracted objects is available.
+Comparing fluxes among images makes more sense in case the sextracted objects are identified on all images.
+This association is carried out by ``SExtractor`` itself.

 The output of the fit program is stored as a PNG file and optionally displayed on screen.
 In addition various weighted means are calculated which are currently only logged.

-Already available during offline analysis is an independent fit to the sum of the flux of sextracted objects.
-Comparing fluxes among the images makes only sense in case the sextracted objects are identified on all images.
-This association is optionally carried out by ``SExtractor`` itself.

-To increase the chance that the fits converge errors for FWHM and flux are introduced.
+To increase the chance that the fit converges errors for FWHM and flux are introduced.
 In case of FWHM it is what ``SExtractor`` thinks the error is, while for flux it is calculated as the average of the square roots of the flux values.